-Continuing in Winter Semester 2020/21, almost all BTU courses will be offered online.
-All courses offered by the international, English-language degree programmes will be taught exclusively online.
-All other courses will be offered partly online and partly in the classroom, depending on course requirements.
+During winter semester 2021/22, courses will be taught both online and on-site, depending on course requirements.
 Please check in with the responsible lecturers and Moodle for more information.

 As usual, the Chair of Technoscience Studies will be uploading course information to Moodle.
 Registration will be open soon, but please note that course information for the WiSe is subject to change during the preparation phase.
 Also, registering for your courses on Moodle does not replace registration for exams in BTU’s online portal.
 You must register for your courses in both portals (see the video below for more information)!